Call us now!

 Pinholes

-Are there tiny holes in the note?
+Are there tiny pinholes in the note?
 To check, hold the note up to a back light.

 Equal Margins